devqik/solarboat/CONFIGURATION.md

 - Check file permissions
 - Verify file path is correct
 - Ensure JSON syntax is valid

+### Module Configuration Not Applied

+If your module-specific settings (like `ignore_workspaces` or `workspace_var_files`) are not being applied:

+- Ensure you're using `"modules"` as the top-level key (not `"projects"`)
+- Verify the module path matches your directory structure relative to the config file
+- Use relative paths like `"terraform/projects/webapp"` rather than absolute paths in your configuration
+- Check that the module exists and contains `.tf` files

+**Note**: As of version 0.8.0+, path normalization automatically handles absolute vs relative path mismatches.

 ### Unexpected Variable Files